 👩🏽🍳Top tips and FAQs

-Why are refried beans not vegan?
+Why are refried beans typically not vegan?

 Canned refried beans as well as those at most restaurants tend to contain lard – so they’re not vegan or vegetarian!

-Why are refried beans called "refried" beans?
+Why are refried beans called refried beans?

 They’re cooked twice!
 Typically, the beans are cooked once via boiling (which we’ve avoided here since we used canned beans) and then fried again on a skillet.